ehp/faceserver/README.md

 Mass faces identification and recognition in images.

+**You must have git lfs installed before cloning this repo !**

+Because of github stupid git lfs pricing there is also [alternative mirror](https://gitea.ehp.cz/Aprar/faceserver) with copy of this repository.

 ## Installation

 The simplest complete installation is docker compose: ``docker-compose up -d`` in root directory.
 For detailed installation instructions look at [API server](apiserver/README.md) or [vectorizer](vectorizer/README.md) readme files.